Redo Websites Less Often (to Become a Better Developer)

 Iterating, and learning to iterate, comes with advantages that make you a better developer:

-You get to improve your websites based on your priorities and preferences, not on somebody else’s (at least, not a third party’s).
+You get to improve your websites based on your priorities and preferences.

-You learn how to implement things yourself, likely allowing you to appreciate both the underlying technology and the challenges of providing tooling based on that technology.
+You learn how to implement things yourself, allowing you to better understand the underlying technologies and tooling.

-You learn how to keep a website fresh and relevant in a manner that is light and sustainable, as opposed to blunt and disruptive.
+You learn how to keep a website fresh and relevant in a manner that is light and sustainable, as opposed to disruptive and costly.